Boxing Day: Comparisons to Black Friday

 The traditional Boxing Day sales in the United Kingdom were never as large an event as the Black Friday sales are in the United States.
 However, many British retailers began to see an opportunity to import the Black Friday tradition into the UK, not to replace Boxing Day sales, but as an addition to their overall seasonal promotions.
 However, Black Friday and Boxing Day are close enough together that spending on one sale was likely to affect spending on the other.
 Ultimately, the result was a marked decline in traditional Boxing Day sales in the UK.
-The change was initially facilitated, although not necessarily by design, by the fact that many retailers had American ownership, such as Amazon.
-This phenomenon was furthered by a general decline in traditional high-street shopping, and a growing online marketplace, which is more internationalist by nature.
-This led, in 2015, to November retail sales in the UK overtaking sales in December for the first time.
+The change was initially facilitated, although not necessarily by design, by U.S.-owned retailers such as Amazon, and Asda (then a subsidiary of US-based Walmart).
+This phenomenon was furthered by a general decline in traditional high-street shopping and a growing online marketplace, which is more international by nature.
+This led, in 2015, to greater November retail sales in the UK than in December for the first time.
 In 2019, a retail analysis firm estimated that there was a 9.8% drop in British store traffic on Boxing Day in comparison to 2018 (the largest year-over-year drop since 2010), citing several factors, such as the weather, the increased prominence of online shopping, uncertainties in the wake of the general election, and the growing prominence of Black Friday sales.

 Boxing Day sales are not a prominent tradition in the United States, although many retailers often begin after-Christmas sales that day.
-It is typically the earliest starting day after Christmas for people to return unwanted gifts for exchanges or refunds, and to redeem gift cards.
+It is typically the earliest starting day after Christmas for people to return unwanted gifts for exchanges or refunds and to redeem gift cards.